ErSauravAdhikari/GeneticPainter/README.md

 painter at each time step) of the painter.
 To see that the painter works, you can try passing it an empty room for an environment and a trivial chromosome.
 For example, a chromosome consisting of all 3s produces a kind of random walk.

+Now do the following:

+**Assignment (1)**: Think of a simple strategy for the painter to cover a lot of space in an empty room.
+Describe this strategy in a few words or sketch it, but do not try to encode it in the chromosome.

+**Assignment (2)**: Create 50 random chromosomes in a 50x54 matrix, as well as a 20x40 empty room.
+Create a genetic algorithm to evolve this population over 200 generations, playing each chromosome several times and storing the chromosomes average efficiency as the fitness.
+You may choose any rule for picking the next generation from the previous one so long as it includes crossovers and mutation and that individuals with higher fitness are more likely to have offspring in next generation.
+(An example is to use single-point crossover with a mutation rate of 0.002 per locus per generation.)
+Plot the final set of chromosomes.
+Plot an example trajectory of one of the more successful chromosomes (or make a video).
+Is this what you expected?

+**Assignment (3)**: Plot the average fitness in the population vs generation.
+You will likely see large sudden jumps in fitness, corresponding to strategic innovations.
+In your own words, write down two possible examples of an innovation that would increase fitness.

+**Assignment (4)**: Add some furniture to the empty room (about 100 square metres in total) and use one of your highly evolved chromosomes, and plot the trajectory (or make a video).
+How does the efficiency compare to that in an empty room?
+If the strategy fails, how does it fail?
+Now try running the genetic algorithm with your new furnished room from the start.
+How does the strategy compare to the empty room strategy?